-Risk factor Aspects analysed Business profile Track record of recent tariff hikes Aggregate technical and commercial losses Profit gap (in rupees per unit on subsidy booked basis) Financial profile Networth Debt Losses State government ability to support Release of subsidyState government rating Payment track record Payment track record over last few years
+Risk factor Aspects analysed Business profile Track record of recent tariff hikes Aggregate technical and commercial losses Profit gap (in rupees per unit on subsidy booked basis) Financial profile NetworthDebtLosses State government ability to support Release of subsidyState government rating Payment track record Payment track record over last few years c) Liquidity at the SPV level payment risks.
+Also, annual seasonality deficit in a typical project is 4-5 months of debt servicing (refer 'Assessing annual seasonality.')

 Adequate liquidity at the SPV level is crucial to mitigate counterparty payment risks and seasonality in wind speeds.
-The greater the delay from counterparties, the higher will be the liquidity the SPV needs to maintain to mitigate counterparty payment risks.
-Also, annual seasonality deficit in a typical project is 4-5 months of debt servicing (refer to box titled, 'Assessing annual seasonality.')
+The greater the delay from counterparties, the higher will be the liquidity the SPV needs to maintain to mitigate counterparty

-CRISIL Ratings factors in the wind variability and payment risks appropriately.
+Crisil Ratings factors in the wind variability and payment risks appropriately.
 The rating will vary based on the DSCR and liquidity buffer maintained by the SPV.
 The liquidity requirement varies with the counterparty risk and the extent of seasonality in the project.
 Given the inherent risks in the sector and the economic considerations where the developer may want to generate reasonable returns on the investment, the project DSCR and liquidity are unlikely to be substantially high.